A Hodgman Liberal Government will…

 After more than 11 years of Labor:

 In 1997‐98, Tasmanians paid $25.9 million in Land Tax.
 In 2009‐10, the Government collected $94 million – a staggering 263 per cent increase.
-This is money that could be used to boost the Tasmanian economy.
+This money can help boost the Tasmanian economy.
 This is money that could be used by Tasmanians to invest in their families, their small businesses or the economy in general.

 Only a Hodgman Liberal Government will be able to manage the economy so that this unfair tax can be capped and cut, and eventually abolished.